Ways to journal

 Over the years I started to use my journal to overcome specific situations, emotions and patterns in my life and developed a few strategies.

-My current journaling routine is that I take some time every morning and write down what I am grateful for today.
+At some point my journaling routine was to take some time every morning and write down what I am grateful for today.
 Then I check in with my inner child and ask it how I can be there for it today.
 I end my routine by checking in with my future self - what can I do today to become my future self?
-Every part of this routine is about today with the goal to fully ground myself with intention and awareness in the present moment to start my day centered and connected.
+The goal was to fully ground myself with intention and awareness in the present moment to start my day centered and connected.

 1. Increasing Gratitude:

 Our mind is like a muscle that can be trained.
 It is possible to train remaining in a certain mental states.
 Creating the habit of feeling grateful for what I have makes me feel more positive, happy and just increases my general well being.